SublimeApple/dave.-/content/posts/genetic-algorithm-tsp.md

 author: "Dave"
 cover: "/img/network.jpg"
 draft: false
-description: A python library for constraing optimization problems with a number of implementations for genetic algorithm operators...
+description: A python library for constraint optimization problems with a number of implementations for genetic algorithm operators...
+images:
+- /img/network.jpg
 ---

 Together with some friends we built a python library for Genetic Algorithms (GAs), specifically aimed at contraint optimization problems.
 The core focus was on building a well-performing GA for solving the Travelling Salesman Problem (TSP).
 TSP is a commonly studied NP-hard problem in computational optimization; essentially, given a list of cities we need to determine the best possible route - the shortest possible route.